Article 226. Removal, concealment, or destruction of documents. (Infidelity in the Custody of Documents)

 c. to commit any act constituting a breach of trust in the official care thereof.

-Removal is consummated upon removal or secreting away of the document from its usual place.
+Removal is consummated upon the removal or secreting away of the document from its usual place.
 It is immaterial whether or not the illicit purpose of the offender has been accomplished.

 Infidelity in the custody of documents through destruction or concealment does not require proof of an illicit purpose.